 In four studies, we sought to test these competing hypotheses regarding the power of emotion expressions relative to contextual information surrounding those expressions, on person judgments.
-To do so, we measured the relative strength of the pride and shame expressions compared to clear-cut contextual information about an individual's social status, in situations where these expressions and the surrounding context were directly in conflict.
-We examined the impact of these competing sources of information on person judgments made at two levels of processing-implicit and deliberative.
-As suggested above, if pride and shame expressions originated as pre-conscious status signals, their functional messages should be perceptible using low-level cognitive processes (Greenwald, 1992; Bargh & Pietromonaco, 1982).
-In contrast, higher-level cognitive adaptations (e.g., deliberative reasoning) might facilitate the use of contextual information to override the impact of a faked expression (Chaiken, Liberman & Eagly, 1989).
-Few studies have explored how context influences the social impact of emotion expressions (but see Aviezer et al., 2008; Hugenberg & Baudenhausen, 2003; Masuda et al., 2008), and none that we know of has examined how competing contextual information affects the meaning inferred from an expression beyond the specific emotion conveyed.
-Furthermore, we know of no studies that have taken a dual-process approach to this issue, exploring how context and expression shape person judgments under conditions of both implicit and explicit processing.
+To do so, we measured the relative strength of the pride and shame expressions compared with clear-cut contextual information about an individual's social status, in situations where these expressions and the surrounding context were directly in conflict.
+We examined the impact of these competing sources of information on person judgments made at two levels of processingimplicit and deliberative.
+As suggested above, if pride and shame expressions originated as preconscious status signals, their functional messages should be perceptible using low-level cognitive processes (Bargh & Pietromonaco, 1982; Greenwald, 1992).
+In contrast, higher level cognitive adaptations (e.g., deliberative reasoning) might facilitate the use of contextual information to override the impact of a faked expression (Chaiken, Liberman, & Eagly, 1989).
+Few studies have explored how context influences the social impact of emotion expressions (though see Aviezer et al., 2008; Hugenberg & Bodenhausen, 2003; Masuda et al., 2008), and none that we know of has examined how competing contextual information affects the meaning inferred from an expression beyond the specific emotion